1st responders line up outside Palmdale hospital to honor doctors, nurses, staff amid coronavirus outbreak

 Deputy Jacob came up with the idea as a quick gesture of gratitude, officials said.

-The salut took place on National Doctor’s Day, with the sheriff’s station expressing thanks to medical professionals in Palmdale and elsewhere.
+The salute took place on National Doctor’s Day, with the sheriff’s station expressing thanks to medical professionals in Palmdale and elsewhere.

 “THANK YOU Doctors, Nurses and ALL Professional Health Staff! #NationalDoctorsDay!” the agency said on Facebook.